observermetamerism/OMM/README.md

 "example.m" shows how to compute OMMn, which in introduced by the paper.

+** Folders
+Categorical Observers: allows you to create your own customized categorical observers.

+CMFs: contains 10 categorical observers and those physiological parameters.

+Example Displays: includes the SPDs of the example displays used in the work.

 If you have further questions about the materials, please email Yongmin at yp8103@rit.edu.